 When subexpressions with side effects are used within an expression, the unspecified order of evaluation can result in a program producing different results on different platforms, or even at different times on the same platform.

-Note All examples here use the syntax of C or Java for brevity, but the effects can be created in any language that allows functions with side-effects in the places where C allows the increment operations.
+All examples here use the syntax of C-based languages, but the effects can be created in any language that allows functions with side-effects in the places where C allows the increment operations.

 Consider: